nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * **Contact**: a contact of the user whose information is stored in the app, which includes name, phone numbers, emails, links, graduation year, courses taken, specialisations, priority level and tags of/associated with the person.
 * **Field**: an attribute of a contact that describes information about the contact.
 Possible fields of a contact are elaborated in the **contact** term above.
 * **Single-valued field**: a field that cannot hold many values, so that each contact can only have one value.
 These fields include name, graduation year and priority level.
 * **Multi-valued field**: a field that can possibly hold many values, so that each contact has a list of values.
-These fields include phone numbers, emails, link, courses, specialisations and tags.
+These fields include phone numbers, emails, links, courses, specialisations and tags.
 * **Course taken**: a module that a person has taken in university or outside (for e.g. CS2103T module in NUS).
 * **Specialisation**: the specialisation a person can take in their computing degree in NUS (e.g. Software Engineering, Artificial Intelligence).
 * **Graduation year**: the year and semester that a person will graduate / has graduated from NUS (e.g. AY2526-S2, meaning the second semester of the academic year spanning from 2025 to 2026).